revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ```
 </details>

-11.Write a python Program to find missing number in array?
+11.Write a python Program to find a missing number in array?

 <details><summary> <b>Show Answer</b> </summary>